 - Probably the best way to get the best comparison quotes is a comparison rater form like this one (opens in new window).
 This easy form saves time by eliminating repetitive form submissions for every car insurance company.
 One form gets rate comparisons from car insurance companies with the best prices.
 It’s the fastest way to compare.

 - A more difficult way to analyze rates consists of going to the website for every company you want to comare to complete their respective quote request forms.
 For sake of this example, let’s say you want rates from Auto-Owners, Esurance and GEICO.
 To find out each rate you need to take the time to go to each site and enter your policy data, and that’s why the first method is more popular.
-For a handy list of car insurance company links in your area, click here.

 - The least recommended way to compare rates is to spend time driving to local insurance agencies.
 The ability to buy insurance online makes this process obsolete unless you have a need for the personal advice that only a license agent can provide.
 It is possible to compare the best prices online but still have the advice of a local agent.